Velocidex/velociraptor-docs/content/docs/vql/_index.md

 Foreach is useful when we want to run a query on the output of another query.

-### Foreach on steroids!
+### Foreach on steroids

 Normally foreach iterates over each row one at a time.
 The `foreach()` plugin also takes the workers parameter.
 If this is larger than 1, `foreach()` will use multiple threads and evaluate the `query` query in each worker thread.

-This allows to parallelize the query!
+This allows the query to evaluate values in parallel.

-For example consider the following query, which retrieves all the files in the System32 directory and calculates their hash.
+For example, the following query retrieves all the files in the System32 directory and calculates their hash.

 ```sql